DFgraphics/CLA/README.md

 #CLA Graphic Set
 This is a Graphic set for Dwarf Fortress, intended to be used with ASCII-like tilesets with a tile size of 18x18px such as Haowan or Myne.
-It contains two tilesets, creature graphics, a color scheme and a TTF Font
+It contains three tilesets, creature graphics, a color scheme and a TTF Font

 ##Installation
 ###Preinstalled (Windows only)